 Meetings and Fellowship

 Our weekly club meeting usually takes the form of a brief fellowship gathering over a glass of sherry, wine or fruit juice followed by a luncheon and a brief session of club business.
-There is a light hearted Sergeant’s session where members in the news are fined a nominal sum for their achievements or “misdemeanours”.
+There is a light hearted session where members can contribute a nominal sum for anything that may appeal to them.
 The final part of the meeting is usually devoted to a talk of about 20 minutes by a guest speaker.
-Two or three times a year a meeting may be devoted to a forum which is an open meeting on club affairs and which may be held in the evening following a Club dinner.
+Twice a year a meeting is devoted to a forum which is an open meeting on club affairs and which may be held in the evening following a Club dinner.

 The various duties of a meeting such as recording attendance, collection of money, introducing visitors and thanking the guest speaker are arranged on a roster system.